 Exchange students can join a 3-week intensive summer course in August.
 The course includes several day-trips in the surroundings of Trondheim, and a weekend-excursion to nearby mountains.

-Demand for professionals trained in Project Management is increasing in the private as well as the public sector.
+Demand for professionals trained in project management is increasing in the private as well as the public sector.
 Large or small, any project can benefit from effective project management processes and techniques.
-NTNU's Master of Science in Engineering Degree in Project Management will train professionals to excel as future project leaders in a variety of industries.
+NTNU's Master of Science in Engineering ("Sivilingeniør") in Project Management degree programme trains engineering professionals to excel as future project leaders in a variety of industries.

 The MSc in Project Management requires applicants to have at least a Bachelor of Engineering degree, preferably in civil, mechanical or industrial engineering.
 A strong fluency in English is also required as all lectures will be held in English and all course materials will be provided in English.

-There has been no lack of job offers for the graduates, and most of them are now working within industry as trainees, in project teams or in staff positions related to the development of systems for project selection, evaluation and/or management.
-Others are working as consultants, and has continued at NTNU as a PhD student.
+There has been no lack of job offers for our graduates, and most of them are now working within industry as trainees, in project teams, or in staff positions related to the development of systems for project selection, evaluation and/or management.
+Others are working as consultants, and some have continued into PhD programmes.

-The Master of Science in Project Management is a two-year programme of study.
-In the first year the students have six compulsory courses that count for a total of 45 ECTS, and two engineering courses (15 ECTS).
-In the third semester, the students have one engineering course (7.5 ECTS) a engineering specialization project (15 ECTS) and 7,5 ECTS of theoretical support courses.
-In the 4th semester, the students write their individual master's thesis (30 ECTS).
+The MSc in Project Management is a two-year programme of study.
+Students choose among three engineering tracks; Civil Engineering, Industrial Engineering, and Production & Quality Engineering.
+In the first year, the students have six compulsory courses that count for a total of 45 ECTS, and two engineering courses (15 ECTS).
+In the third semester, the students have one elective engineering course (7.5 ECTS), an engineering specialization project (15 ECTS), and one mandatory specialization track course (7.5 ECTS).
+The fourth semester is devoted in its entirety to writing the individual master's thesis (30 ECTS).

-Degree: Master of Science (MSc) in Project Management
+- Degree type: Master of Science in Engineering